 Last Updated on

-- Train your legs for at least 6 weeks leading up to your skiing holiday.
-Focus on gluteals, hammys and quads especially in single leg loading exercises.
+- Training your legs for at least 6 weeks leading up to your skiing holiday

-- Skiing technique – this is something you are probably going to need a ski instructor to help you with.
-Good form will inevitably lead to reduced injury.
+This is something you are probably going to need a ski instructor to help you with.
+Good form, or for beginners knowing how to stop and turn, will inevitably lead to reduced injury.

 Remember to stick to your comfort zone.
 If you are worried about a knee injury, sticking to your comfort zone is most important because it means you will stay in control and reduce the risk of having an accident.

 Give way to downhill skiers and boarders and always be aware of your speed and who is around you!

 If I get a sprain or injury at the snow what should I do?

 Don’t panic.
 It could be something minor, however, if in doubt, or in pain, you are best to flag down ski patrol and get a lift down the mountain to avoid further injury.
 From there, we recommend a professional assessment.

 We can help you prepare so you not only have a more comfortable holiday and ski like a champ, but importantly prevent injury where possible!